rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     |                 |
     +-----------------+

-**Note:** You will be prompted for a passphrase during this process.
+**Note:** You are prompted for a passphrase during this process.
 Leave it blank.

 Run the following commands to copy the key to authorized key folder and change the permissions to allow SSH logins: